-CTA 309 Small Group Theory for Teams and Leadership 3 credit hours
+CTA 309 Small Group Theory for Teams and Leadership

 Analysis and study of theories of small groups, including theories of leadership and the facilitation of groups and group dynamics.
 Areas of study may include goal setting, cohesion and norms, leadership, problem solving, conflict, and facilitating in groups.
 Prerequisite: ENG 102